Rumpunzel/rpg-thingy/playing-the-game/boons-&-banes.md

 An enduring boon or bane degrades by **1** rating when it is used (instead of vanishing like normal boon would).
 When an enduring boon or bane reaches a rating of **0,** it vanishes.

-Enduring boons and banes may exist beyond the context of a single conflict or scene, if it makes narrative sense.
+Enduring boons and banes may exist beyond the context of a single gauntlet or scene, if it makes narrative sense.

 {: .important }
 > Cyrene and Maro have snuck into a sleeping dragon's hoard to recover a long-lost artifact.
 The GM makes it quite clear that any test they fail while searching for the artifact will draw the attention of the dragon, though, thankfully, the dragon is asleep.
 To represent this, it has an enduring bane called `Caught in a Deep Slumber` with a rating of **3.**